Can I Bring a Wrongful Termination Claim if I'm in a Union?

 If an employee believes they were wrongfully terminated, the first step is to review their union’s CBA.
 They should also contact their union representative and inform them of the situation.
 It is essential to retain anything the employee may have in writing that can support their claim.

-Employees with wrongful terminations related to unpaid wages, safety on the job, employment discrimination, workers’ compensation, or other work-related issues will go through the relevant government agency.
-For example, the Equal Employment Opportunity Commission (EEOC) handles discrimination claims, and the Occupational Safety and Health Administration (OSHA) handles workplace safety issues.
+For example, the U.S. Equal Employment Opportunity Commission (EEOC) handles discrimination claims.
+The Occupational Safety and Health Administration (OSHA) handles workplace safety issues.
 Each agency has its own grievance process.
-It is essential that employees follow the required process, or they risk forfeiting available rights for protected activities.
+It is essential that employees follow the required process, or they risk forfeiting their legal rights for protected activities.

-However, unions tend to have broad discretion for whether or not they will participate in advocating for the employee.
-If the union advocates for the employee, it may negotiate with the employer for back pay, reinstatement of your position, or another remedy.
+However, unions tend to have broad discretion over whether or not they will participate in advocating for the employee.
+If the union advocates for the employee, it may negotiate with the employer for back pay, reinstatement of the employee’s position, or another remedy.
 If negotiations fail, the next step is to take the grievance through an arbitration process.
 The arbitrator is a dispute resolution professional outside the court system.
 They are a neutral third party that will make a binding decision for the employee/union and employer.

-“If you believe you are experiencing retaliation or reporting discrimination for requesting a reasonable accommodation, make a new timely written complaint and writing remain engaged in any investigative process,” says Heather Hardinger, an employment litigation attorney at The Meyers Law Firm in Kansas City, Missouri.
+“If you believe you are experiencing retaliation or reporting discrimination for requesting a reasonable accommodation, make a new timely written complaint and remain engaged in any investigative process,” says Heather Hardinger, an employment litigation attorney at The Meyers Law Firm in Kansas City, Missouri.

 Differences From Non-Union Wrongful Termination Claims